-The attack had come so fast, that it was nearly impossible for Janis to dodge.
+The attack came so fast, it was nearly impossible for Janis to dodge.
 As the giant weapon plummeted towards her, she jumped out of the way, landing ungracefully on her stomach.

-Janis grimaced in slight pain, and again crawled out of the feral monster's path, but she eventually found herself backed into the lofty tree on Kagome's property, just a few feet away from the shed that the monster had appeared from.
+Janis grimaced in slight pain, and again crawled out of the feral monster's path, but she eventually found herself backed into the lofty tree on Kagome's property, just a few feet away from the shed the monster had appeared from.
 "No way … this can't be real!"
 In the beginning, she assumed this was nothing but a stunt, pulled by some tricksters, but as she looked around briefly, there were no others about.

 A spark overhead caught her attention, and baffled, she glanced up.
 A strange spiral of ember twisted and turned above her, and out of the core, a pillar of fire fell upon the Cyclops, burning its flesh.

 Her mouth opened in surprise, and she couldn't help but back further into the tree behind her.
 That didn't just happen, did it?
 How?
 As she questioned her thoughts, she noticed that the inert monster that had tried to kill her moments before was now a charred corpse, lying upon the shrine grounds unmoving.
 With a gulp, Janis hesitantly stepped forward, hoping it wouldn't wake up and attack her again.

 Before she could get within a foot or two of it, the monster instantly turned to ash and was carried away by a sudden wind.
 However, in place of the monster, stood a tall figure wearing a mask.
 This dark figure stood before her, with long reddish hair, probably a part of the disguise, and was cloaked in dark blue robes, with eyes staring at her chillingly.

 Unsure of this person and how he had appeared out of nowhere, Janis sidled her way around the tree, though she kept her eyes on the lean figure standing before her.